man-goat/YATA/readme.md

 aren't we tired of them by now?

-bypass the need to email myself youtube links to watch on my work computer.
+bypass the need to email myself youtube links or articles

 ## features